kspalaiologos/nonalphanumeric-c/README.md

 ![banner](https://github.com/kspalaiologos/nonalphanumeric-c/blob/main/banner.png?raw=true)

-A compiler targetting a subset of C which doesn't use letters nor numbers.
+A compiler targetting a non-alphanumeric subset of C.

 ## [Read about it on my blog](http://localhost:1313/posts/nonalphanumeric-c/)